 - Students on four-month co-op assignments are allowed to have their co-op extended to a maximum of eight months (aligning with terms as stated above (fall and spring co-op is not allowed), provided they have approval from their academic and co-op advisor.

 - Co-ops are required to be full-time (35+ hours per week) and, thus, students are allowed to take at most one course during the fall and spring semesters while participating in co-op activities; students are required to seek approval from their Co-op Coordinator prior to registering for a course during a fall or spring co-op term.
 Students participating in co-op during the full summer are only allowed to take a single course over the entire summer (i.e., a full summer, summer 1, or summer 2, not one in each period); students are required to seek approval from their Co-op Coordinator prior to registering for a course during a summer co-op term.

 - Students are permitted to participate in one co-op experience as a graduate student.
-A student who in the process of seeking a cooperative education experience and is disqualified because of violation of co-op performance standards described in guideline number 3 above is ineligible to seek a future cooperative education experience.
+A student who in the process of seeking a cooperative education experience and is disqualified because of violation of co-op performance standards described in guideline number 10 below is ineligible to seek a future cooperative education experience.
 In other words, the student forfeits the opportunity to participate in co-op.

 - Students who wish are allowed to create their own co-op placement outside of NUcareers but must meet all the requirements and follow all the guidelines.